pokeclicker/pokeclicker-wiki/data/Berries/overview_description.md

-Berries can be grown in the Farm to earn Farm Points.
+Berries can be grown in the [[Farm]] to earn [[Farm Points]].
 You can trade certain berries for Masterballs, Protein, and other Evolution Items at Berry Master shops.

 ### Features
-#### Related Oak Items
+#### Related Items

-The [[Oak Items/Sprayduck]], [[Oak Items/Squirtbottle]], and [[Oak Items/Sprinklotad]] are all Oak Items that speed up or otherwise improve the process of growing berries.
+The [[Oak Items/Sprayduck]], [[Oak Items/Squirtbottle]], and [[Oak Items/Sprinklotad]] are all [[Oak Items]] that speed up or otherwise improve the process of growing berries.
+Mulches can be applied to berries for various effects, increasing yield, affecting growth or attracting more rare Wanderers.  [[Items/Berry Shovel]] will remove and destroy any planted berry.

 #### Wanderers